pidge1014/SRD20.Path.V.1.5/Prestige Classes/Prestige Classes.Part 1.md

 |4th|4|+4|+1|+4||
 |5th|5|+4|+2|+4|Strength training|

 **Dwarven Priorities:**  When using a hammer in each hand, you are treated as having the two weapon defense feat.
+All Hammers are considered to have the thrown weapon property.

 **Heavy Weapons:** When making an attack using a hammer, you ignore the first 5 points of DR.